NeoGeographyToolkit/StereoPipeline/docs/tools/corr_eval.rst

 The kernel size is 21 x 21 for ``asp_bm``, while it is 5 x 5 for
 ``asp_sgm`` and ``asp_mgm``.

+It appears that always using ``--prefilter-mode 2`` makes this tool produce better results.
+This is to be investigated further.

 The external stereo algorithms (:numref:`stereo_algos_full`) do not use the prefilter mode, and each of them specifies the correlation kernel size in its own way.